mdnu838/OpenMux/CONTRIBUTING.md

 from typing import Optional, Dict, Any

-from opencascade.core import Base from opencascade.utils import logger
+from openmux.core import Base
+from openmux.utils import logger

 # 2. Constants
 MAX_RETRIES = 3